-Please ensure that you read the University statement on plagiarism and academic misconduct.
+Please ensure that you read the University statement on plagiarism and academic misconduct, including the statement on use of content generated by artificial intelligence.
 Students should be aware that under University Policy any work submitted for assessment purposes may be submitted to Turnitin UK (text-matching software) for screening.